tufranz/ansible-irods-cfg/README.md

 _irods_environment.json_ by default.
 In the `etc/irods/` directory, `host_access_control_config.yml`
 deploys host_access_control_config.json, `hosts_config.yml` deploys hosts_config.json,
 `server_config.yml` deploys server_config.json, and `service_account.yml` deploys
 service_account.config.
-In the `var/lib/irods` directory, `odbc.yml` deploys .odbc.ini.
+In the `var/lib/irods` directory, `odbc.yml` deploys .odbc.ini, and
+`version.yml` deploys VERSION.json

 The `init_zone_user.yml` tasks file is not part of `main.yml` or either of the tier-specific tasks files.
 It initializes the iRODS zone user on the inventory host.